Coverage Policy Manual

 0011M Oncology, prostate cancer, mRNA expression assay of 12 genes (10 content and 2 housekeeping), RT-PCR test utilizing blood plasma and/or urine, algorithms to predict high-grade prostate cancer risk.

-There is no specific CPT code for this testing.
-If the test utilizes an algorithm for analysis of the results of testing for multiple genes and the results are reported as a type of score, the unlisted multianalyte assay with algorithmic analysis (MAAA) unlisted code 81599 should be reported.
-If no algorithm is performed and the results are not reported as a score, the unlisted molecular pathology code 81479 maybe reported.
-Medicare instructs that Prolaris for example be reported with the 84999 unlisted chemistry code
+If there is no specific code for the test rendered, the unlisted multianalyte assay with algorithmic analysis unlisted code 81599 should be reported if the test utilizes an algorithm for analysis of the results of the testing for multiple genes and the results are reported as a type of score.
+If no algorithm is performed and the results are not reported as a score, the unlisted molecular pathology code 81479 may be reported.

 Policy/